 Lettering processed in Adobe Illustrator

 However, the customer wanted to use the visual elements that would be associated with the mascot of the company.
 The word used as the name of the company — Ribbet — is one of the variants to express the sound made by a frog or a toad, so the image of a frog has been originally the mascot of the company.
 They wanted to preserve it in the logo in order to create the consistency with other visual elements of branding as well as the name of the company.
 Having analyzed the experience of the other competitors on the market, they came to the conclusion that it would work efficiently and would create better web-presence.
-Being widely functional, the service lacked in the style which would distinct it among the competitors.
+Being widely functional, the service lacked in the style which would distinguish it from the competitors.
 So, it was agreed to create the variants combining lettering with the visual elements reflecting the mascot.

 It should be said that the logo was created in tight and deep connection with the whole concept of the Ribbet website design.
 Tubik has been working with this customer on the general design of the site and that was the reason why the company decided on creating the logo which would correspond with the general conception.
 By the way, that was a very efficient decision as the designer creating the logo was able to work together with designers developing overall redesign of the site at all the stages of the project.
 Very soon the users will see an absolutely new version of the Ribbet site style.

 Originally the company didn’t have a visualized logo using any image — they used only a lettering composition reflecting the name of the site.
 So, the task was to create a unique logo which company could use in all its products and social networks profiles.

 Therefore, as the online graphic editor already had the general style of the site developed and it included mostly dark colors and shades with some blue color accents and was quite strict, elegant and serious, the concept of the logo had to correspond to it.
 The website was totally redesigned and the lettering used for logo needed fully new concept too.